JACマガジン

 When communicating verbally, using gestures is a good way to communicate.

-JAC's website has implemented a communication support tool called "Tsutsumai Web" to make it easier to convey information to foreigners.
+The JAC website has introduced a communication support tool "Tsutaeru Web" to make it easier to convey information to foreigners.

 Web Policy

-Summary: Easy Japanese is Japanese that foreigners can understand immediately.
+Summary: Plain Japanese is a Japanese that foreigners can quickly understand

-Easy Japanese is simple Japanese created to help foreigners understand information quickly and correctly.
+Plain Japanese is a simple Japanese created to help foreigners understand information quickly and correctly.

-Easy Japanese is used in a variety of places, including disaster information, guidance from government offices, companies, hospitals, and more.
+Plain Japanese is used in various places such as disaster information, information from government offices, companies, and hospitals.

-As the number of foreigners living in Japan increases and the country becomes more international, simple Japanese is useful in many situations as a communication tool with foreigners.
+In recent years, the number of foreigners living in Japan has increased and multinationalization has progressed, and Plain Japanese has been useful in many situations as a communication tool with foreigners.

-To create easy-to-understand Japanese, it is important to focus on the necessary information and rewrite the content so that it is easy for foreigners to understand.
+To create a Plain Japanese, it is important to focus on the necessary information and rewrite the content to make it easier for foreigners to understand.

 I wrote the article!